vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 This topic explains how to prepare your environment before you deploy a management or stand-alone cluster on vSphere.
 You must:
    - Download and import the OVF image and covert it to a template.
-   - Create a ssh key pair and provide the public key part of the SSH key pair to Tanzu Kubernetes Grid Installer.
+   - Create a ssh key pair and provide the public key part of the SSH key pair to Tanzu Installer.

 ## Before you begin
 Ensure that vSphere meets the following general requirements: